-Readings
+Readings and videos

 • Arnold Pacey.
 1990.
 Technology in World Civilization.
 Cambridge, MA: MIT Press (chapter 1, ‘An age of Asian technology’).
 (A corrective for those who might have thought the West invented everything important).